Falcons beat Panthers to earn playoff berth

-ATLANTA - The Atlanta Falcons are heading back to the playoffs thanks to five second-half field goals by Matt Bryant.
+ATLANTA -- The Atlanta Falcons are heading back to the playoffs and the Carolina Panthers will have to settle for a wild-card spot as well thanks to five second-half field goals by Matt Bryant.

-Bryant, a 16-year veteran, included a 56-yarder among his kicks and the Falcons made life miserable for Carolina Panthers quarterback Cam Newton in a 22-10 victory Sunday.
+The 42-year-old Bryant, a 16-year veteran, included a 56-yarder among his kicks and the Falcons made life miserable for Carolina quarterback Cam Newton in a 22-10 victory Sunday.

+Carolina finished in a tie with New Orleans, which lost 31-24 at Tampa Bay, but the Saints beat the Panthers twice during the season to earn the division title and home field in the first round.

+“Probably like anyone else, I‘m mad, disappointed, take your pick,” Carolina head coach Ron Rivera said.
+“It’s one of those things you have to take advantage of.
+You have the opportunity in front of you and you have to win the football game.
+But you’ve got to give them credit.
+(The Falcons) played well and we didn‘t.”

 The Saints and Panthers will meet in New Orleans next Sunday at 4:40 p.m.
-ET in the opening round of the playoffs.
+ET in the opening round of the playoffs, while the Falcons -- NFC champions last season -- play at the Los Angeles Rams on Saturday at 8:15 p.m.
+ET.

+“I‘m really excited to be in,” said Falcons quarterback Matt Ryan, who passed for 318 yards and a touchdown.
+“Now we’ve got more work to do.”

-Bryant’s fifth field goal, from 33 yards with 2:27 remaining, came after Newton threw his second of three interceptions, this one by safety Keanu Neal.
+Bryant’s fifth field goal, from 33 yards with 2:27 remaining, came after Newton threw his second of three interceptions, this one the first of safety Keanu Neal’s career.

-Falcons quarterback Matt Ryan was 28 of 45 for 318 yards and a score.
+Ryan, the NFL MVP a season ago, was 28 of 45 while not throwing an interception and being sacked just once.

+Ryan, who threw for at least 4,000 yards for the seventh time, came into the game with 12 interceptions to 19 touchdowns after throwing just seven interceptions compared to 38 touchdowns last season.

-The Falcons, NFC champions a year ago, went ahead in the third quarter on field goals of 30 and 42 yards by Bryant, then led by nine points after his 30-yarder in the first minute of the fourth quarter.
+The Falcons went ahead in the third quarter on field goals of 30 and 42 yards by Bryant, then led by nine points after his 30-yarder in the first minute of the fourth quarter.

 Bryant’s first field goal came after video review overturned an apparent 12-yard touchdown pass from Ryan to Mohamed Sanu, and the second followed an interception by safety Ricardo Allen.
 His third field goal capped a drive of 60 yards.